sm2203/StatisticalExtremes/README.md

 The project focuses on using the Generalised Pareto Distribution models with the `ismev` package in R software.

-This paper was written between June and September 2023 and submitted for grading.
+This dissertation paper was written between June and September 2023 and submitted for grading.

 This dissertation may be made available for consultation within the University Library and may be photocopied or lent to other libraries for the purposes of consultation.